David A. Adler

 “For me writing is a process.
 I begin with story idea, with the main characters, and the setting.
 I struggle most with the “voice,” – how I will tell the story.
 For me writing involves constant revisions.
 It’s so much easier, I think, not to try and get the story just right in the first draft, to leave that for the second and third drafts.
 My best stories have been rewritten scores of times. ”

-David was born April 10, 1947.
+David was born in 1947.
 He graduated Queens College in 1968 with a BA in economics and education and licenses to teach mathematics and history.
 He then worked for nine years as a New York City mathematics teacher.
 While teaching he studied at New York University and in 1971 was awarded an MBA in marketing.
 He began work on a PhD in marketing when inspiration struck and he wrote his first book, A LITTLE AT A TIME (Random House, 1976).
 Suddenly his focus changed from marketing to writing.

 FREQUENTLY ASKED QUESTIONS: